Skip to content

 Creativity #fail

-Wrong.
-While I got a decent amount of work done over the past 3 months, I realized that while small tasks were easy to get done during my startup office hours, I never was able to let loose and take on the bigger meatier goals that required my creativity.
+While I got a decent amount of work done over the past three months, I realized that while small tasks were easy to get done during my startup office hours, I never was able to let loose and take on the bigger meatier goals that required my creativity.

 I always left the bigger stuff for “later” — but later never came.